Michigan Car Accident Lawyers

 Discuss your case with Grewal Law PLLC by calling (888) 211-5798 to request a free consultation.

 The first step to pursuing compensation with a car accident claim is identifying the negligent party.
-With millions of accidents occuring on the road every year, it is no surprise that majority of these accidents are caused by driver negligence.
+With millions of accidents occurring on the road every year, it is no surprise that majority of these accidents are caused by driver negligence.

 Our team of experience Michigan car accident attorneys can help determine if the other driver committed any of the following negligent behaviors: